To transition Aussie farmers to regenerative agriculture and support them to rebuild the carbon (organic matter) in their soil from 1% to 8%.

-This moderates air and soil temperature, helps repair climate and water cycles, supports biodiversity, draws down carbon and enhances soil organic matter.
+This moderates air and soil temperature, helps repair water cycles, supports biodiversity, draws down carbon and enhances soil organic matter.

 The impact on our environment.

-Increasing carbon in the soil reverses climate change, saves water, improves biodiversity, and grows healthier food.
+Increasing carbon in the soil cleans our air, saves water, improves biodiversity, and grows healthier food.

 Supports climate stability through functioning ecosystems.
 These natural systems incorporate the whole, leaving roles for everything to work in harmony.

-Contribute to helping farmers solve our climate crisis.
+Contribute to helping farmers solve our earth crisis.